 Per Dan’s Deals, he heard from a reader of the upcoming changes and later confirmed with Amex rep that starting May 1, 2014 the rules for consumer cards will change.
 Essentially Amex is enacting a rule similar to Chase, and making it so a person can only earn the bonus once per card.

-This is not a huge surprise considering Amex already offered lower sign-up bonuses to existing card holders, which essentially tried to limit the bonus opportunities for anyone who has already earned.
+This is not a huge surprise considering Amex already offered lower welcome bonuses to existing card holders, which essentially tried to limit the bonus opportunities for anyone who has already earned.
 Now they are just going a step further and adding this rule to their terms.

 There is no firm information about whether or not this will be taking place on business cards as well, but the changes will affect all consumer cards as of May 1st.

-An interesting perspective on this is that American Express may offer higher sign-up bonuses if they know a person can only earn the bonus once.
+An interesting perspective on this is that American Express may offer higher welcome bonuses if they know a person can only earn the bonus once.
 This could be a much more sustainable strategy for earning a loyal customer base and I wouldn’t rule out the possibility if we see offers around the ~100,000 point range.
 We might also see more valuable anniversary bonuses to help keep a valuable customer base.
 It would be hard to imagine that this is the only change Amex has in the works, but we will have to see how things unfold after the new rules go into effect.

 Until American Express releases the official news there isn’t much else to rely on.
-With that some general strategies might be to apply now if you’re wanting to get a signup bonus for a card you’ve had in the past, but to wait on applying for a new card if you haven’t had it in the past.
+With that some general strategies might be to apply now if you're wanting to get a welcome bonus for a card you’ve had in the past, but to wait on applying for a new card if you haven’t had it in the past.

 If you want to earn the bonus again on an Amex card you have had more than 12 months ago, now might be a good time to go for the bonus again.
 The best Amex offers right now are the SPG cards with the 25,000 point bonuses.